Vishwajeet-P-Jadhav/Vishwajeet-P-Jadhav.github.io/_projects/2_project.md

 ## Research Objectives

-1. Implement the amplifier-less potentiostat topology in 180nm
+1. Implement the amplifier-less potentiostat topology using ideal blocks
+2. Implement individual blocks in 180nm
+3. Look into noise-shaping aspects in the feedback loop

 ## Technologies used
 - Cadence virtuoso